 Patient safety during COVID-19

-We have developed a range of resources to help staff and support patient safety during the COVID-19 pandemic, such as managing deterioration, webinars for GPs and advice for care homes.
+We have developed a range of resources to help staff and support patient safety during the COVID-19 pandemic, including managing deterioration, pulse oximetry, tracheostomy safety, webinars for GPs and advice for care homes.
 Read more here.

 Improving safety in care homes